kubevirt/kubevirt/README.md

 Hyperconverged Cluster Operator is publishing the latest bundle to [quay.io/kubevirt](https://quay.io/repository/kubevirt) before publishing tagged, stable releases to [OperatorHub.io](https://operatorhub.io).
 The latest bundle is `quay.io/kubevirt/hyperconverged-cluster-bundle:1.5.0-unstable`.
-It is built and pushed on every merge to master branch, and contains the most up-to-date manifests, which are pointing to the most recent application images: `hyperconverged-cluster-operator` and `hyperconverged-cluster-webhook`, which are built together with the bundle from the current code at the master branch.
+It is built and pushed on every merge to main branch, and contains the most up-to-date manifests, which are pointing to the most recent application images: `hyperconverged-cluster-operator` and `hyperconverged-cluster-webhook`, which are built together with the bundle from the current code at the main branch.
 The unreleased bundle can be consumed on a cluster by creating a CatalogSource pointing to the index image that contains that bundle: `quay.io/kubevirt/hyperconverged-cluster-index:1.5.0-unstable`.